TEAS Exam Version 5

 You may find sample test content and questions online at many websites including the ATI testing website.

-TEAS Exam Version 5 - Question Types and Test Duration
+TEAS V - Question Types and Test Duration

-To align with the test purpose of evaluation and analysis, the test questions are designed thoughtfully to touch upon all the different subtopics, at the same time worded carefully to posing meaningful and unambiguous challenges to the test takers.
+To align with the test purpose of evaluation and analysis, the test questions are designed thoughtfully to touch upon all the different subtopics, at the same time worded carefully to pose meaningful and unambiguous challenges to candidates.
 All the questions included in this version of the test are of multiple-choice type.
 A total of 170 questions are included, out of which 55 are from the English and Language usage section, 40 are from the Reading section, 45 from the Mathematics section, and 30 are from the Science section.
-There are no descriptive responses required for any of the TEAS exam version 5 questions.
+There are no descriptive responses required for any of the questions.

 The TEAS is a timed test of 209 minutes.
 The actual test administration time may vary, however.
 For instance, an administration of the test, generally, takes four hours or so to complete.

-Yet another important thing to note about the TEAS exam version 5 is that it does not allow the usage of calculators.
+Yet another important thing to note about the test is that it does not allow the usage of calculators.
 That is, when preparing for the exam, practice your sums without using a calculator.